Koundinya1804/job_fraud_AI/README.md

 This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

 ---

-## 👤 Author

-**Koundinya1804**
-Built with Python, Streamlit, scikit-learn, and Sentence Transformers.

----

 *If this project helped you, consider giving it a ⭐ on GitHub!*